High quality furniture design

 The benefits of 3D printing compared to CNC milling is the control it offers and reduction in lead-times for a part.
 Being able to 3D print in-house reduced their lead-time for prototyping with multiple days to sometimes more than a week.
 This allowed them to more quickly improve their design and get feedback from their client.
-The result was a shorter lead time, which means finishing project faster while maintaining a high quality product.
+The result was a shorter lead time, which means finishing the project faster while maintaining a high-quality product.

 VDS has a lot of different types of products and different series which they manufacture.
 Creating unique tools using conventional products to speed up the production process would almost be counter-productive.
 But with the use of 3D printing, collars, mounting appliances or clearance tools can easily and quickly be created.

-Increase flexibility with unique fixtures
+Increased flexibility with unique fixtures

 VDS Culemborg is also one of the few fully certified testers of furniture.
-This allows them to completely fulfill any wishes of their clients while creating safe and regulated products.
+This allows them to completely achieve any requests of their clients while creating safe and regulated products.
 They have a lab setup with multiple tests where they can check the quality of design.
 And of course, they also were pushing the boundaries of their work here, so they were in need of additional fixtures, to better control their test.

 The versatility of Flex Filament

-Small serie production with the Bolt Pro
+Small production series with the Bolt Pro

 This method was used on the production of small parts like the caps found on the bottom of your chair leg for example.